nmazmn/ssm-assessment/README.md

 - **NAT/Firewall Friendly**: Clients initiate all connections (outbound only)
 - **Real-Time Status**: MQTT-based progress tracking and notifications
 - **Data ingegrity and retry machanism**: Hash Sum verification to ensure data integrity and will retry if the data corrupted
+- **Retry mechanism**: The client will attempt to retry the upload process if some error occured

 ## ⚙️ Configuration